SmartMeshFoundation/Photon/docs/SmartRaiden_Monitoring_Service.md

 - Any settlement message can be grabbed by SM nodes.

-SM nodes are responsible for updating settlement channel, during period of settlment, on behalf of any participant. For which, any SM node must be capable in the ability of receiving messages of transferring or unlocking from any delegator with signature.
+SM nodes are responsible for updating settlement channel, during period of settlment, on behalf of any participant.For which, any SM node must be capable in the ability of receiving messages of transferring or unlocking from any delegator with signature.

 - Any SM node enables to enforce the process of settlement.